 It all started with my grandmother, Babci Sophie.
 Babci was an excellent cook – not a professional chef, but very skilled nonetheless – and it was fairly common for her to bake a cake for her family to enjoy after meals.
 After all, she was feeding eight hard-working farmers every day.

-I think she missed that baking after the kids had left the nest and she was getting on in years, this despite her diabetes.
-Babci would take a stroll down the road (our family home is a stone’s throw from hers and all are situated on original farm lands) after her morning coffee and toast just to see what we were up to in ‘the packing house’.
+I think she missed that baking after the kids had left the nest.
+She was getting on in years, despite her diabetes.
+Babci would take a stroll down the road.
+Our family home being a stone’s throw from hers.
+After her morning coffee and toast just to see what we were up to in ‘the packing house’.

 Inevitably, if we were picking strawberries, at least 2 pints of seconds (not-good-enough-for-sale) berries would go home with her.
 We knew what was coming and our mouths would water in anticipation.
 By 3pm break time, Babci Sophie would bring us a strawberry chiffon pie just like this one along with a stack of paper plates and plastic forks.